Last updated: September 14, 2023

 Conveniently packaged together in the same location, the National Zoo & Aquarium Canberra is a stone’s throw from the city centre.

 If you feel like going all out, spend a night or two at the Jamala Wildlife Lodge.
 A luxury safari experience in the heart of Canberra, you can get up close and personal with some of the zoo’s most exotic creatures.
-Feed a curious giraffe off the balcony of your suite, or lock eyes through the glass with a lion as you sip chardonnay from your king-size bed.

-Official website with visitor information: National Zoo & Aquarium.
+Official website: National Zoo & Aquarium.

 4. The Royal Australian Mint